sgjava/detonator/detonator-maven-plugin/README.md

 ![Title](images/title.png)

-While you can certainly use the code generation directly in your project it makes sense to generate common artifacts in Maven for your Maven based projects.
-The [DAO project](https://github.com/sgjava/detonator/tree/master/dao) uses this plugin to generate artifacts in the generated-test-sources and generated-test-resources directories for the unit tests.
+While you can certainly use DeTOnator DTO directly in your project it makes sense to generate common artifacts in Maven for your
+Maven based projects.
+DeTOnator DAO uses this plugin to generate artifacts in the generated-test-sources and generated-test-resources directories for the unit tests.
 For instance to generate DTOs, IDs and SQL properties files you can use something like:
 ```
 <plugin>
    <groupId>com.codeferm</groupId>